injorg/INFO-AVI/Behaviour.md

-She thinks all the boys except deyaan Janith and Keshri are immature and does not talk to them.
+She thinks all the boys except deyaan Anonymous and Keshri are immature and does not talk to them.